 The town is well served for Supermarkets.
 It has the only Waitrose in Thanet and away from the High Street there is an Aldi, a couple of branches of Tesco, an Asda, an Iceland, Londis, Costcutter and a

-There are also several more exotic Supermarkets :-
+There are also a couple of more exotic Supermarkets :-

 - The Ruean Thai Shop in Kings Street, specialising in food products from the Far East, Thailand, Korea, Japan, Philippines, Malaysia & India.

 - The Baltic Branch Ltd in Queen Street specialising in Eastern European Food.

 You also have a large and very useful branch of Wilco in town.